OctopusDeploy/blog/blog/2021-11/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 ---
 title: Common deployment patterns and how to use them in Octopus
 description: Deployment patterns are important to any development pipeline.
-This blog looks at some common deployment patterns and explains how to set them up in Octopus.
+This post looks at some common deployment patterns and explains how to set them up in Octopus.
 author: Andy Corrigan
-visibility: private
+visibility: public
-published: 3020-01-01
+published: 2021-11-08-1400
 metaImage: blogimage-commondeploymentpatternsandhowtousetheminoctopus-2021.png
 bannerImage: blogimage-commondeploymentpatternsandhowtousetheminoctopus-2021.png
 bannerImageAlt: Octopus logo surrounded by four blocks, representing deployments types of blue/green, canary, rolling/lighthouse, and multi-region.